-The same can be said for NFL line movement around Over/Under odds, as totals will shrink or grow during the week based on betting action as well as factors such as injuries and weather.
+The same can be said for NFL line movement around Over/Under odds, as totals will shrink or grow during the week based on betting action and factors such as injuries and weather.

-If you like the Under for a game and see a total getting bigger the closer it gets to game day, you may want to wait until just before kickoff to place your bet and see how high the total will get, giving you a better number for your Under opinion.
+If you like the Under for a game and see a total getting bigger closer to game day, you may want to wait until just before kickoff to place your bet and see how high the total will climb, giving you a better number for your Under opinion.

-Football has a very rigid scoring system with field goals worth three points and touchdowns (plus extra point) worth seven.
-Because of this, we see the majority of NFL games decided by either 3, 6, 7, or 10 points.
-Point spreads will be commonly set at those key numbers.
+Football has a very rigid scoring system with field goals worth three points and touchdowns (plus the extra point) worth seven.
+Because of this, we see most NFL games decided by either three, six, or seven points.
+Point spreads are commonly set at those key numbers.

-Line movement around those key numbers is very important, depending on which side of the point spread you like.
+Line movement around those key numbers is very significant, depending on which side of the point spread you favor.
 Betting a favorite at -6.5 or an underdog at +7.5 is valuable due to a higher probability of the final score being decided by exactly seven points.

 Public betting & consensus

-With the popularity of the NFL soaring, there are a lot of bets being placed by recreational gamblers – also known as the betting public – who are more influenced by common opinions and teams that they’re fans of.
+With the popularity of the NFL betting soaring, sportsbooks are collecting a lot of bets by recreational gamblers – also known as the betting public – who are influenced by common opinions and their favorite teams.

-NFL betting trends are situational patterns repeating the same betting result, often against the spread or Over/Under.
+NFL betting trends are situational patterns repeating the same betting result, often against the spread (ATS) or Over/Under (the total).
 For example, one team could be 10-2 against the spread in the last 12 games as an underdog.

-The validity of betting trends is often disputed, especially as it pertains to trends based on short-term results or limited sample sizes.
-However, long-term betting trends can hint at possible patterns worth following, especially if those trends have a narrative explaining the results rather than just random occurrences.
+Bettors often dispute the validity of betting trends, especially as it pertains to short-term results or limited sample sizes.
+However, long-term betting trends can hint at possible patterns worth following, especially if those trends have a narrative explaining the results rather than random occurrences.

 Weather can have a major influence on the final results of a game.
-The autumn months bring with them plenty of cold, wind and rain to those outdoor venues in northern cities.
+The autumn months bring plenty of cold, wind, and rain to outdoor venues in northern cities.